Hermann Kulke

-Hermann Kulke (born 1938 in Berlin) is a German historian and Indologist, who was professor of South and Southeast Asian history at the Department of History, Kiel University (1988–2003).
+Hermann Kulke (30 May 1938 – 10 March 2026) was a German historian and Indologist, who was professor of South and Southeast Asian history at the Department of History, Kiel University (1988–2003).
 After receiving his PhD in Indology from Freiburg University in 1967, he taught for 21 years at the South Asia Institute of Heidelberg University (SAI).
+Supported by many field trips in the regions, he researched pre-colonial South and Southeast Asian history, early state formation and historiography, and regional cultures of India, especially in Odisha (Odissa).
+He was a visiting professor at universities in India and Singapore.

+Life and career

+Kulke was born in Berlin on 30 May 1938 to the architect Erich Kulke and his wife Ilse (née Prassen).
+He studied Indology, Asian history and political science at the University of Freiburg and the University of Madras.
+With a dissertation about Chidambaram Mahatmya, a founding legend of the Nataraja Temple in Chidambaram in the 12th century, he achieved a PH.D. in Freiburg in 1967.
+He worked as an assistant for Indian history at the South Asia Institute of the University of Heidelberg from 1967 to 1988.
+He undertook several research trips to Sri Lanka, India, Indonesia, Singapore and Cambodia.
+He completed his habilitation in Heidelberg in 1975.
+In 1988, he was appointed professor of Asian history at the Kiel University.
-He was a founding member of the Orissa Research Project (ORP) of the Southasia Institute (1970–1975), and was coordinator of the second ORP.

-Specialization: pre-colonial South and Southeast Asian History; early state formation and historiography; regional cultures of India with emphasis on Orissa; Indianization of Southeast Asia and Indian Ocean Studies.
+Kulke was a founding member of the Orissa Research Project (ORP) of the Southasia Institute (1970–1975), and was coordinator of the second ORP (1999–2005).
+He focused also on pre-colonial South and Southeast Asian history, early state formation and historiography, regional cultures of India and their impact in modern history.

-He was a visiting professor at Utkal University, Bhubaneswar (1978–1979), Asiatic Society, Calcutta (1986), and Jawaharlal Nehru University, Delhi (1992).
+He was a visiting professor at Utkal University in Bhubaneswar (1978–1979), Asiatic Society in Kolkata (1986), and Jawaharlal Nehru University in Delhi (1992).
 He was also the Fellow of the Institute of Southeast Asian Studies, in Singapore (1987) and of the Asia Research Institute of the University of Singapore (2007).